-Transfer Student Scholarships may be available to you if you are transferring from another university or college to GCU and plan to attend classes on GCU’s main campus as a traditional, undergraduate student.
+Gap and Transfer Student Scholarships may be available to you if you do not enroll at GCU the semester following your high school graduation or if you are transferring from another university or college to GCU and plan to attend classes on GCU’s main campus as a traditional, undergraduate student.

-To apply for a Transfer Student Scholarship, you must:
+To apply for a Gap and Transfer Student Scholarship, you must:

 - Upon completion of final terms at all institutions, provide the official transcripts to GCU.
 For scholarship adjustment considerations, submit unofficial transcripts, due no later than two weeks prior to the start of the term.
 All official transcripts are due by day 21 of the semester to lock in your scholarship award.